-The Schools Assistance Act 2008 (the Act) provides the legislative basis for schools assistance programmes administered by the Department of Education.
-The Act has been amended to extend the existing funding arrangements, including indexation arrangements, until the end of 2013 and for grants for capital expenditure until the end of 2014.
-This Act specifies the funds to be provided and the associated conditions set by the Australian Government for non-government schools.
+The Schools Assistance Act 2008 (the Act) provided the legislative basis for schools assistance programmes administered by the Department of Education and Training.
+From 1 January 2009 to 31 December 2013 the Act specifies the funds to be provided and the associated conditions set by the Australian Government for non-government schools.

-For the 2011 programme year, the select Legislative Instrument 2011 No. 161, Schools Assistance Amendment Regulations 2011 (No. 2), supplemented funding through adjustments to recurrent, capital and targeted expenditure for primary and secondary non-government schools in line with the changes in the Average Government Schools Recurrent Costs.
+For the 2012 programme year, the Select Legislative Instrument 2012 No. 223, Schools Assistance Amendment Regulation 2012 (No. 1), supplemented funding through adjustments to recurrent, capital and targeted expenditure for primary and secondary non-government schools in line with the changes in the Average Government Schools Recurrent Costs.

 Section 172 of the Act requires the Minister to cause a report with respect to the financial assistance granted under the Act to be laid before each House of Parliament as soon as practicable after 30 June following a programme year.
-This report provides a detailed breakdown of expenditure in 2011 from funds appropriated by the Act and a brief description of how funding was allocated in line with the objectives for Australian Government programmes for non-government schools.
+This report provides a detailed breakdown of expenditure in 2012 from funds appropriated by the Act and a brief description of how funding was allocated in line with the objectives for Australian Government programmes for non-government schools.